NVIDIA/NeMo/README.md

-The configuration used for the evaluation needs to be defined in the `conf/config.yaml` file by modifying the `evaluation` parameter, which specifies the file to use for evaluation purposes.
+The configuration used for the evaluation needs to be defined in the `conf/config.yaml` file by modifying the `evaluation` parameter, which specifies the file to be used for evaluation purposes.
 The `evaluation` parameter must be included in `stages` to run the evaluation pipeline.
 The value should be set to `prompt_gpt3/squad.yaml`, which can be found in `conf/evaluation/prompt_gpt3/squad.yaml`.
 The parameters can be modified to adapt different evaluation tasks and checkpoints